jeffbski/pass-stream/README.md

 pass-stream is a pass-through stream which allows transform fns for easily filtering or adapting the data that flows through the stream.

-It is a light wrapper over Dominic Tarr's pause-stream which provides built-in buffering capabilities for pausing.
+It is a light wrapper over the new readable-stream functionality which is available as add in for node 0.8 and is built-in for node 0.10+

 [![Build Status](https://secure.travis-ci.org/jeffbski/pass-stream.png?branch=master)](http://travis-ci.org/jeffbski/pass-stream)